CianStryker/Personal_Website/content/authors/admin/_index.md

 - Visitors
 ---

 Cian Stryker is a graduate student at the Davis Center for Russian, Eastern European, and Central Asian Studies at Harvard University.
-His research interests include digital surviellance in Central Asia, the "Belt and Road Initiative", and minority integration in the post-Soviet world.
-His area of focus is Eurasia broadly, but specifically he works on Central Asia, Russia, and Iran.
-While his background is largley in qualitative political science research, he now focuses on statistical modelling and data visualization with R.
+His research interests include digital surveillance in Central Asia, the "Belt and Road Initiative", and minority integration in the post-Soviet world.
+His area of focus is Eurasia broadly, but specifically he works on Central Asia and Russia.
+While his background is largely in qualitative political science research, he now focuses on statistical modeling and data visualization with R. His language background is in Russian Persian (Farsi).